xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [02/2025] I gave a talk at the [Intelligent Systems and Network Group](https://www.imperial.ac.uk/electrical-engineering/research/intelligent-systems-and-networks/), Imperial College London.

 [01/2025] Welcome Ning to join my lab as a PhD student!

-[12/2025] Invited to join the Executive Committee of the UK Huazhong University of Science and Technology Alumni Association.

 [12/2024] I organised the first Exeter Computer Vision Workshop at the University of Exeter.
 This is the first formal activity of the Exeter Computer Vision Group.
 [Exeter CS News (internal only)](https://universityofexeteruk.sharepoint.com/:u:/r/sites/ComputerScienceESE/SitePages/1st-Exeter-Computer-Vision-Workshop!.aspx?csf=1&web=1&e=bZ8QI6)